Annotation Configuration

 enum is marked with @EnumValue

-, which means that when storing the gender
+.
+This means when the gender

 field of the User

-entity class in the database, the code
+entity is saved to the database, MyBatis-Plus will store the enum’s code

 Using the @EnumValue